ICONgroupCWC/Demo.Percom23/README.md

 **Code:**
 Contents in the folder [edge_ai_delivery](edge_ai_delivery)

 This installation needs python 3.8 and a windows operating system.
 If the operating system differs, the corresponding tensorflow version should be installed.
-The required dependencies are given in the requirements.txt file.
+The required dependencies are given in the *requirements.txt* file.

  **Installation:**
 ```python
 pip install -r requirements.txt
 ```
 After installing the required dependencies, run the following command to start the server.
-The working directory for this should be edge_ai_delivery.
+The working directory for this should be *edge_ai_delivery*.

 ```python
 python -m swagger_server